 1 A renewed interest in ultrasound hardware

 Ultrasound has been a developing field for medical imaging and non-destructive testing and exploration (NDT/NDE) since the 1950s.
-Although ultrasound is today a relatively mature technology [Kjeken et al., 2011], it remains an active field of study.
+Although ultrasound is today a relatively mature technology [Kjeken et al., 2011], it remains an active field of study [Lanza, 2020].
 New technologies such as Capacitive Micromachined Ultrasound Transducers (CMUTs) and Compressed Sensing (CS) [Kruizinga et al., 2017, Liebgott et al., 2012], have the potential to revolutionize ultrasound imaging and drastically improve its affordability.
-Ultrasound imaging has numerous advantages over other widely-used imaging modalities, such as computer tomography (CT), X-ray imaging or magnetic resonance tomography (MRI), particularly because it is deemed safe and affordable [Kurjak and Breyer, 1986], and has become an important tool in medical care.
+Ultrasound imaging has numerous advantages over other widely-used imaging modalities, such as computer tomography (CT), X-ray imaging or magnetic resonance tomography (MRI), particularly because it is deemed safe and affordable [Kurjak and Breyer, 1986], and has become an important tool in medical care [Wang et al., 2020].

-Renewed interest in ultrasound technologies also is the development of multi-modalities devices, systems that combine ultrasound with electrical, MRI, optical and tomography imaging modalities, especially in light of the recent piezoelectric organic light-emitting diodes [Yu et al., 2020], or non-contact laser ultrasound [Zhang et al., 2019c].
+Renewed interest in ultrasound technologies also is the development of multi-modalities devices, systems that combine ultrasound with electrical, MRI, optical and tomography imaging modalities, especially in light of the recent piezoelectric organic light-emitting diodes [Yu et al., 2020], or non-contact laser ultrasound [Zhang et al., 2019d].
 These developments have the potential to drastically change the ultrasound hardware paradigm.
-It would therefore make sense to build an open, affordable and extensible platform for ultrasound research that leverages progress in low-cost computing in order to offload functions which previously required dedicated hardware.We keep an open-hardware approach for this review, as open-hardware has been shown to lower barriers to product research [Pandey and Vora, 2019],and can have a disruptive effect on the ultrasound market by enabling shorter development cycles, which allows for more rapid iterations of products [Pearce, 2015, Pearce, 2016, Moritz et al., 2019, Winter et al., 2019] as well as allowing users to access and repair devices, Using freely-available online documentation and support from the open source community [Gibney, 2016].
+It would therefore make sense to build an open, affordable and extensible platform for ultrasound research.
+It leverages progress in low-cost computing in order to offload functions which previously required complex and expensive hardware.
+From our community, we see users from college students to post-docs, on matters to non-destructive testing or medical imaging fields.

+We keep an open-hardware approach for this review, as open-hardware has been shown to lower barriers to product research [Pandey and Vora, 2019], promote technology use, and can have a disruptive effect on the ultrasound market by enabling shorter development cycles, which allows for more rapid iterations of products [Pearce, 2015, Pearce, 2016, Moritz et al., 2019, Winter et al., 2019] as well as allowing users to access and repair devices, Using freely-available online documentation and support from the open source community [Gibney, 2016].

 2 The main ultrasound imaging modes

 With the exception of Doppler imaging, ultrasound imaging is based on the "pulse-echo" principle, which relies on the dual receiver-transmitter function of a piezoelectric transducer.
-For the sake of the present review, we would voluntarily discard the review of M-Mode, C-Mode, and Doppler modes, which lie beyond the scope of simple imaging methods.
+For the sake of the present review, we will voluntarily discard the review of Doppler-related modes, including C-Mode, spectrogram and others, which lie beyond the scope of simple imaging methods.
 The two main modes commonly found in ultrasound equipment are:

 A-Mode, or amplitude mode, is used to display the direct amplitude of echoes received as a function of time and creates one-dimensional images.
+We would deem M-Mode (as a A-Mode time motion display) an extension of the A-mode.
 This is the building block of B-mode imaging.